 The sum of the last two calculations will always add up to the total applied value.

 💡 Interested in paying out your practitioners based on when payment is received for one of their services?
-The dedicated Compensation Report can help!
+The dedicated Compensation Report.

 Like most other reports in Jane, the Applied and Unapplied Payments Report can also be exported to a CSV or Excel file format.
 The exported version of the report will include all of the information shown in Jane, as well as some additional columns: Invoice Date, Patient GUID, and Income Category.